richardturnnidge/slider/readme.md

 Choose a different picture from up to 10 placed in 'puzzles' folder.
 Images need to be 320x240 RGBA2222 format. ie, 76,800 bytes in size.

+## Install instructions

+Place the `slider.bin` file on the SD card, plus the `puzzle` folder at the same level of the SD card.

+Run `slider`.